“Localisation”

 ../_images/screenshot_37.png

-If you’d like to help by translating Photini into another language, or by improving an existing translation, this is what you need to do.
+If you’d like to help by translating Photini into another language, or by improving an existing translation, then this page is for you.

 Online translation